NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: The Proposed NAGphormer

-In practice, we apply a propagation process similar to the method in \citet{gprgnn} to obtain the sequence of $K$-hop neighborhood matrices.
-Given the normalized adjacency matrix $\hat{\mathbf{A}}$ (also known as transition matrix~\citep{diffusion}) and $\mathbf{X}$, multiplying $\hat{\mathbf{A}}$ with $\mathbf{X}$ aggregates immediate neighborhood information.
+In practice, we apply a propagation process similar to the method in \citep{gprgnn,QT} to obtain the sequence of $K$-hop neighborhood matrices.
+Given the normalized adjacency matrix $\hat{\mathbf{A}}$ (\textit{aka} the transition matrix~\citep{diffusion}) and $\mathbf{X}$, multiplying $\hat{\mathbf{A}}$ with $\mathbf{X}$ aggregates immediate neighborhood information.
 Applying this multiplication consecutively allows us to propagate information at larger distances.
 For example, we can access $2$-hop neighborhood information by $\hat{\mathbf{A}}(\hat{\mathbf{A}}\mathbf{X})$.
-Simply put, the $k$-hop neighborhood matrix can be described as:
+Thereafter, the $k$-hop neighborhood matrix can be described as: